PM confirms plan to double sick leave to 10 days

 Increasing sick leave was one of Labour's pre-election promises.

-Today's announcement means the bill is expected to pass in mid-2021 and will go through the full select committee process so it was able to receive submissions.
+The announcement today means the bill is expected to pass in mid-2021 and will go through the full select committee process so it's able to receive submissions.

 Earlier this month, the Greens pushed Labour to rush the planned sick leave legislation through Parliament before Christmas.